Skip to main content

 Anxiety disorders are among the most treatable conditions in clinical psychology — but treatment specificity matters.

 Generalized Anxiety Disorder responds well to CBT and ACT approaches targeting worry and avoidance.
 Social Anxiety Disorder often requires a different intervention structure, with exposure work focused on social evaluation fears.
 Panic Disorder has specific evidence-based protocols.
-OCD — which is frequently misidentified as anxiety — requires Exposure and Response Prevention, and standard anxiety treatment can make it worse.
+OCD — which is frequently misidentified as anxiety — requires Exposure and Response Prevention.
 PTSD presents with significant anxiety symptoms but requires trauma-focused treatment, not anxiety management.

 A diagnostic evaluation identifies which of these you're dealing with — and whether more than one is present, which is common.
 That distinction determines the entire treatment approach.
 When OCD is a concern, see our OCD Testing page.
 When trauma is involved, learn about PTSD evaluation and treatment.